Courtroom photography and broadcasting: United States

 dead body."
 U.S. Senator Arlen Specter has proposed televising U.S. Supreme Court proceedings.
 The Sunshine in the Courtroom Act, introduced by Charles Grassley, would "authorize the presiding judge of a U.S. appellate court or U.S. district court to permit the photographing, electronic recording, broadcasting, or televising to the public of court proceedings over which that judge presides."
 The Senate Judiciary Committee has recommended that it be considered by the Senate as a whole.

 In 1965, the U.S. Supreme Court ruled, "The television industry, like other institutions, has a proper area of activities and limitations beyond which it cannot go with its cameras.
 That area does not extend into an American courtroom.
 On entering that hallowed sanctuary, where the lives, liberty and property of people are in jeopardy, television representatives have only the rights of the general public, namely, to be present, to observe the proceedings, and thereafter, if they choose, to report them."
 In the 1981 case Chandler v.
 Florida, the U.S. Supreme Court ruled that televising trials does not, per se, violate due process.
 Although the U.S. Constitution contains a public trial clause, it has been argued that the requirement of a public trial was created and satisfied when there were no broadcasters or telecasters and few newspapers.
 In some cases, jury deliberations have been publicly broadcast.

+There have been two pilot programs that allowed cameras in civil proceedings in certain federal courts.
+Two appellate courts and six district courts participated in 1991–1994, and fourteen district courts participated in 2011–2015.
+As of 2023, the three district courts in the Ninth Circuit are continuing the pilot program.
+Recording requires the approval of the presiding judge and the consent of the parties.

 Since 1955, the U.S. Supreme Court has made audio recordings of all its proceedings, which have been released more quickly over time.
 During the COVID-19 pandemic in the United States, the court started allowing the public to listen in real time.